 Workers compensation insurance provides benefits to employees for work-related injuries or illnesses including medical care, wages from lost work time, and more.
 Workers compensation insurance covers a deceased worker’s family with a financial benefit as well.

-Workers compensation insurance can help protect your business and employees in events
+Workers compensation insurance can help protect your business and employees in events such as these:

 - An employee slips on ice, injures himself while walking up the stairs to the office, and requires an emergency room visit and weeks of recovery time